numberoverzero/origami/README.rst

     server.send_action(action_data)

-The ``@pattern`` decorator does most of the lifting here, specifying a ``Crafter`` and hooking up the important fields for folding.  ``_folds`` describes which attributes to fold, and how to fold them.  ``uint:{n}`` and ``bool`` are built-in bitstring formats, while ``Point`` refers to the recently learned pattern for the Point class.
+The ``@pattern`` decorator does most of the lifting here, specifying a ``Crafter`` and hooking up the important fields for folding.  ``folds`` describes which attributes to fold, and how to fold them.  ``uint:{n}`` and ``bool`` are built-in bitstring formats, while ``Point`` refers to the recently learned pattern for the Point class.
 Note that to use the generated ``unfold`` method from the pattern decorator, the class must support an ``__init__`` method that takes no arguments.

 **NOTE:**
- ``unfold`` can take as its first argument either a learned class or an instance of a learned class.
-When the class is passed ``unfold(Action, data)`` a new instance is created and returned.
-When an instance is passed ``unfold(some_action, data)``, the foldable attributes are unfolded into that object directly and the same object is returned.
+ ``unfold`` can take as its second argument either a learned class or an instance of a learned class.
+When the class is passed ``unfold(data, Action)`` a new instance is created and returned.
+When an instance is passed ``unfold(data, empty_action)``, the foldable attributes are unfolded into that object directly and the same object is returned.
 This can be useful when creating an instance of the object requires additional setup (such as connecting to a database, or secure credentials that can't be folded).

 What data types are supported?
 ========================================================
-Origami uses bitstring under the hood, so any format must eventually reduce to one bitstring understands (`formats <http://pythonhosted.org/bitstring/creation.html#using-the-constructor>`_).
+Origami uses bitstring under the hood, so any format must eventually reduce to one that bitstring understands (`formats <http://pythonhosted.org/bitstring/creation.html#using-the-constructor>`_).
 See `Nesting`_ for building more complex structures.

 Why not just use ``Pickle``?
 ========================================================
 As always, the answer is "it depends".
-Origami is not for everyone (consult your doctor, etc etc).
 Origami's primary advantage over pickle is the packed data's size, and the ability to selectively pack attributes without writing repetitive ``__getstate__`` and ``__setstate__`` functions.

 Pickle has the following advantages over origami:

-* **Simplicity** - While origami aims to have low overhead, it doesn't get much lower than pickle's zero.
+* **Simplicity** - While origami aims to have low code overhead, it doesn't get much lower than pickle's zero.
 For the set of values which origami covers, pickle requires no additional code beyond what you'd normally write for your class.

 * **Built-in module** - Pickle comes with python.
 Origami currently depends on bitstring.